-Generally, persons of unsound mind, under the age of 18, previously convicted of fraud or breach of duty in connection with the promotion, formation or management of a company, and insolvent persons are statutorily disqualified from being directors.
+Generally, persons of unsound mind, under the age of 18, previously convicted of fraud or breach of duty in connection with the promotion, formation or management of a company and insolvent persons are statutorily disqualified from being directors.

 There is no restriction on the nationality of directors.
 Non-Nigerian citizens are permitted to be directors.
-Aside from the NCCC and the NCC Codes, there are no gender requirements for the composition of boards.
+Aside from the NCCG and the NCC Guidelines, there are no gender requirements for the composition of boards.

-A person over 70 years of age, who is or is to be appointed as a director in a public company, is required to disclose his or her age to the members of the company in a general meeting.
-Failure to do so amounts to an offence under the CAMA.
+A person over 70 years of age, who is or is to be appointed as a director in a public company, is required to disclose their age to the members of the company in a general meeting.
+Failure to do so amounts to an offence under CAMA.
 Special notice of the resolution approving or appointing such a director must be given by the company to its members, disclosing the age of the director.

-An appointee to the board of a public company is also expected to disclose his or her membership of boards of other companies to enable the shareholders to give full consideration to his or her other obligations and commitments in determining his or her suitability to be a board member.
+An appointee to the board of a public company is also expected to disclose their board membership(s) in other companies to enable the shareholders to give full consideration to their other obligations and commitments in determining their suitability to be a board member.

-However, additional criteria are contained in the various Codes that govern specific industries, as can a specific company's by-laws and articles.
+However, additional criteria are contained in the various codes that govern specific industries, as can a specific company's by-laws and articles.
 For example, a company may, by its articles, require that directors hold a specified number of shares.
-A director who fails to obtain their share qualification within two months of appointment must vacate his or her office until he or she obtains the shareholding qualification.
+A director who fails to obtain their share qualification within two months of appointment must vacate their office until they obtain the shareholding qualification.